-Discover affordable surgical weight-loss options with Bariatric Surgery in Bali.
-With obesity on the rise across the world, weight-loss surgery is becoming a popular option for those who are worried about the long-term health issues being overweight causes.
+Discover affordable surgical weight-loss options with bariatric surgery in Bali.
+With obesity on the rise across the world, weight-loss surgery is becoming a popular option for those who are worried about the long-term health issues that being overweight causes.

-However, bariatric surgery is not usually covered by health insurance, and it is not a cheap option if you have to pay for it all yourself.
+Bariatric surgery is not usually covered by health insurance, and it's not cheap either if you're faced with the prospect of having to pay for it all yourself.
 This is why traveling to somewhere like Bali may be a good alternative, as the surgery is often 50-70% less than it is at home.
-The other thing is that you get to enjoy a relaxing holiday before your surgery, and can recuperate in style in world-class resorts afterwards.
+Medical tourists, especially when visiting Asia, can also enjoy a relaxing holiday before surgery, with the chance to recuperate in style in world-class resorts afterward.

-Bariatric surgery is the name given to a range of surgical procedures that are carried out to restrict the amount of calories ingested by the body.
-Typically, this is done by reducing the stomach so that it can hold less food, or by shortening the small intestine so less food is absorbed.
+Bariatric surgery is the catch-all name given to a range of surgical procedures that are carried out to restrict the number of calories ingested by the body.
+Typically, this is done by reducing the capacity of the stomach so that it can hold less food, or by shortening the small intestine so less food is absorbed.

 There are a number of permanent and non-permanent bariatric surgery procedures that your surgeon will discuss with you.
 The main ones are: